What is the Custom Vision Service?

-Custom Vision Service is a tool for building custom image classifiers.
+The Custom Vision Service is a Microsoft Cognitive Service that lets you build custom image classifiers.
 It makes it easy and fast to build, deploy, and improve an image classifier.
-We provide a REST API and a web interface to upload your images and train.
+The Custom Vision Service provides a REST API and a web interface to upload your images and train the classifier.

-Very few images are required to create a classifier -- 30 images per class is enough to start your prototype.
+Few images are required to create a classifier or detector.
+50 images per class are enough to start your prototype.
 The methods Custom Vision Service uses are robust to differences, which allows you to start prototyping with so little data.
-However, this means Custom Vision Service is not well suited to scenarios where you want to detect very subtle differences (for example, minor cracks or dents in quality assurance scenarios.)
+The means Custom Vision Service is not well suited to scenarios where you want to detect subtle differences.
+For example, minor cracks or dents in quality assurance scenarios.

 - Export to Android (TensorFlow) added, in addition to previously released export to iOS (CoreML.)
 This allows export of a trained compact model to be run offline in an application.

 - Added Retail and Landmark "compact" domains to enable model export for these domains.

 - Released version 1.2 Training API and 1.1 Prediction API.
 Updated APIs support model export, new Prediction operation that does not save images to "Predictions," and introduced batch operations to the Training API.

 - UX tweaks, including the ability to see which domain was used to train an iteration.